arianneorpilla/jidoujisho/README.md

 * 📚 Users may import their own <b><a href="https://foosoft.net/projects/yomichan/">Yomichan</a></b> custom dictionaries for offline use and instant lookups, <b><a href="https://foosoft.net/projects/yomichan/">some can be found here</a></b>
 * 🔮 Customise your workflow by trying out different **enhancements and quick actions**
 * 🈲 Monolingually transitioning? **Collapse your bilingual dictionaries by default**, and split your export fields between expanded and collapsed meanings.
+* 🖐️ **Double tap on a character** when reading a meaning to **quickly select it as a word and recursively search**
 * 📑 **External subtitles with the same name as the selected video file** will be loaded by default
+* 📰 You can get **example sentences** from Massif, Tatoeba or ImmersionKit if a sentence you find is too hard
 * ⏲️ If your subtitles are off, you can **set the delay** or **pad the exported audio time with an allowance**
 * ✊ **Export a range of multiple subtitles** by holding onto a subtitle aside from the current one in the transcript
 * 📹 The quality closest to the **last selected quality** will be selected by default for YouTube videos
 * 💬 **If your video has burned-in subtitles,** you may use the blur widget under player options to hide them
+* ✂️ Reading manga?
+You can **crop an image** before exporting a card
+* 🪡 **Limit export to a single dictionary** by selecting the button on the rightmost tag of a dictionary entry
+* 📜 **Tap on a field's icon** in the Card Creator to *lock the field**, which can be useful if exporting the same sentence multiple times

 # 👥 Contribution and attribution